Transition of terminal to respiratory bronchiole

 Numerous alveoli surround the respiratory bronchiole, however, they belong to other respiratory bronchioles, alveolar ducts or alveolar sacs.

-Pulmonary artery >
+Pulmonary arteries >

 Image source >